LinqLover/sonyx/docs/study/study-design.md

 **Context (`SonyxTaskIssueServer`):**

 - a server-client application for accessing GitHub issues
-- an interface that provides requests against the server component to the client component
+- an interface that provides requests against the server component to the client component (`SonyxTaskIssueServer`)
-- a client component that accesses the interface and provides a UI
+- a client component that accesses the interface and provides a UI (`SonyxTaskIssueBrowser`)
   - functionality: add, rename, lock/unlock, remove, edit content
 - challenges:
   - Transcript is hard to use because of other logging sources
   - Senders/implementors and breakpoints are not available.
 Do not use halts!
+- *Note: All stepping buttons in the debugger have been made equally slow so you cannot rely on the speed of a single step.*

 **Problem:**

-- The client component is very slow.
+- The client component is very slow (using the buttons, selecting an issue, or changing the contents of an issue).

 **Task:**

-- *<u>Identify</u> two reasons why the client component is so slow.*
+- *<u>Identify</u> two reasons in these two classes why the issue browser is unnecessarily slow.*

 - brainstorm: *How <u>would</u> you resolve these bottlenecks?*